elisttm/sillybot/README.md

-# eli bot
+# sillybot

-formerly trashbot, eli bot is a simple but useful discord bot written in python using the discord.py api wrapper
+formerly trashbot, sillybot is a simple but useful discord bot written in python using the discord.py api wrapper

 [more info and important links can be found here](https://elisttm.space/bot)